sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### zoekt-webserver: fs_io_operations

-This search panel indicates filesystem reads and writes by instance rate over 1h.
+This cloud panel indicates filesystem reads and writes rate by instance over 1h.

-Refer to the [alert solutions reference](./alert_solutions.md#zoekt-webserver-fs-io-operations) for relevant alerts.
+This value indicates the number of filesystem read and write operations by containers of this service.
+When extremely high, this can indicate a resource usage problem, or can cause problems with the service itself, especially if high values or spikes correlate with {{CONTAINER_NAME}} issues.

 <br />